camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise **1.5** on their own IT infrastructure or private cloud.
 This version of Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.

-{{< note title="Heads Up!" class="warning" >}}If you upgrade an existing installation of Cawemo, please follow the [migration guide]({{< ref "update.md" >}}), as we have introduced Camunda's new Identity and Access Management solution (IAM) with this release.{{< /note >}}
+{{< note title="Heads Up!" class="warning" >}}If you upgrade an existing installation of Cawemo, please follow the [migration guide]({{< ref "update.md" >}}), as we have introduced Camunda's new Identity and Access Management solution with this release (see below).{{< /note >}}

+#### Integration with Camunda IAM

-Camunda Identity and Access Management enables single sign-on and central user management for Camunda products.
+Camunda Identity and Access Management (IAM) enables single sign-on and central user management for Camunda products.
 Camunda IAM is initially bundled with
 Cawemo, but it is a separate application.
-Cawemo and Camunda IAM may be updated separately when more Camunda products integrate Camunda IAM.
+Cawemo and Camunda IAM may be updated separately in the future when more Camunda products integrate Camunda IAM.

 ## Prerequisites